Medicare Enrolled

 What this data tells you about Dr. Carlson

-Dr. David Carlson is a family medicine in Garland, TX, with 19 years in practice.
+Dr. David Carlson is a family medicine specialist in Garland, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Carlson performed 5,039 Medicare services across 2,799 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Carlson received a total of $9,754 from 52 pharmaceutical and/or device companies across 705 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in family medicine.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.